Learn from the best and build your own morning routine!

 Thus, turning on the light, applying toothpaste, going into the kitchen.
 The actions that follow the trigger.

-Another example I like to use is to ask yourself what kind of people you like to hang out most with?
+Another example I like to use is to ask yourself what kind of people you like to hang out the most?

 The ones that make you feel good.
 You see a person, you spend some time with him/her and if you’re feeling better than before, next time you’ll want to spend time with the same person again.
 Or completely opposite.